 Blazer Boy with Phone, circa 1990s

-LAGOS STUDIO ARCHIVES
+LAGOS STUDIO ARCHIVES (Ongoing Project)

 Lagos Studio Archives is a historical preservation project that consists of thousands of 35mm colour negatives that documents Lagos studio portraiture from the 1970s to the millennium and beyond.
 The archive represents a large demographic of Lagos inhabitants and contains a vast range of human emotions from couples in love to fantasy based projections of the self all played out for the camera.